-A new one-way bike lane is to be installed at the Basin Reserve roundabout on Rugby Street in early 2018 to make it safer for people riding from Adelaide Road to Tasman Street.
+A new one-way bike lane is to be installed at the Basin Reserve roundabout on Rugby Street in early 2018 to make it safer for people riding from Adelaide Road up to Tasman Street.

-The section of the Basin roundabout between Adelaide Road Belfast Street is part of State Highway 1 and used by about 19,300 vehicles a day.
+The section of the Basin roundabout between Adelaide Road and Belfast Street is part of State Highway 1 and used by about 19,300 vehicles a day.
 About 2500 vehicles a day use the top part of Rugby Street between Belfast Street and Tasman Street.

-This change is one of a series of planned changes to improve connections and make it safer and easier for people to get places in the central city by bike.
+This is one of a series of planned changes to improve connections and make it safer and easier for people to get places in the central city by bike.

 Receive email notifications for key updates for this project